-The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Bonds.
-The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Bonds and Notes.
+The Bonds and Notes will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
 One fully-registered Bond certificate will be issued for each interest rate of the Bonds, in the aggregate principal amount of such interest rate, and will be deposited with DTC.
+One fully-registered Note certificate will be issued for each interest rate of the Notes, in the aggregate principal amount of such interest rate, and will be deposited with DTC.